zazuko/kopflos/README.md

     // requested URL as RDF/JS NamedNode
     term,

+    // the selected hydra:Operation as Graph Pointer operation,

     // resource this request is about
     // This can be the requested URL for the case that a class operation is called.